sdpopenprojects/cfg2at/README.md

 - `data` : The datasets of CFG2AT for Java and Python languages.
 It contains `graph `dir with control flow graph information dir and tradition dir with original *Promise* and *JIRA* datasets.
 - `.py` : The scripts of CFG2AT.
+- `.yaml`: The environment configurations.
+- `papermaterial`: Some materials related to the paper.

 ## Environment